-On 1 April 2020 the directors of B&G plc and B&G Finance decided to place the firms into administration.
-Paul Boyle, David Clements and Anthony Murphy, insolvency practitioners of Harrisons Business Recovery and Insolvency were appointed as administrators for both of the B&G Companies.
+On 1 April 2020, the directors of B&G plc and B&G Finance decided to place the firms into administration.
+Paul Boyle, David Clements and Anthony Murphy, insolvency practitioners of Harrisons Business Recovery and Insolvency were appointed as administrators for both B&G Companies.

 B&G plc, which is not regulated by the FCA, issued bonds which were sold to retail consumers.
 B&G Finance, which is regulated by the FCA, acted as an intermediary between B&G plc and investors, arranging investments in the bonds sold by B&G plc.

-The FCA believes that there are approximately 1800 customers who have invested in B&G Plc bonds, totaling approximately £36m.
+The FCA believes that there are approximately 1800 customers who have invested in B&G plc bonds, totalling approximately £36m.